Car hunt with confidence

 Things you should know

-3. Any calculation made by you using this calculator is intended as a guide only.
+**Repayment calculator: Any calculations made by you using this calculator is intended as a guide only.
 It is for illustrative purposes only and is based on the accuracy of the information provided.
-The calculator does not take stamp duty or other government charges into account.
-The calculation does not constitute an offer of finance from Westpac.
-Your borrowing power amount may be different when you complete a loan application and all the details relevant to our lending criteria are captured and verified.
+The calculator does not take into account an establishment fee that maybe charged for a personal loan application.
+The calculation is not an offer of credit.
+The amount you can borrow may vary once you complete a loan application and all the details relevant to our lending criteria are captured and verified.
 The calculations should not be relied on for the purpose of making a decision whether to apply for a personal loan.